Can a Hot Tub Be Tax Deductible?

-According to the 502 publication of the IRS some medical costs can be deducted when filing income tax.
-In its opinion letter Index No.: 213.05-00, “Section 213(a) allows as a [tax] deduction the expenses paid during the taxable year for medical care of the taxpayer, spouse, or dependent.
-Under § 213(d)(1)(A), an expense is for ‘medical care’ if its primary purpose is the diagnosis, cure, mitigation, treatment, or prevention of disease.
+According to Publication 502 from the IRS, some medical expenses can be deducted when filing an income tax return.
+In its opinion letter Index No.: 213.05-00, "Section 213(a) allows as a [tax] deduction the expenses paid during the taxable year for medical care of the taxpayer, spouse, or dependent."
+If a medical professional has diagnosed a medical condition that can be cured or relieved with hydrotherapy or swimming, a consumer may be able to claim a medical deduction for their hot tub and hot tub supplies.

-Capital improvement expenses can be deducted for the installation of special equipment in the home.
-The purpose of its installation should be for medical care of either the spouse or any of the dependents living in that home.
-Those improvements that increase the value of property can be included partially as medical expenses.
-If the improvements have absolutely no effect on property value the entire cost of installation can be considered as a medical expense.
+Capital improvement expenses can also be deducted for the installation of special equipment in the home.
+The purpose of its installation should be for medical care of either yourself, your spouse or any of the dependents living in that home.
+If it's a permanent improvement that increases the value of your home, the increase in value would be directly reflected in a decrease of your medical expense deduction.
+If the improvements have no effect on property value, the entire cost of installation can be considered as a medical expense.
 Consumers may need to have property appraised to determine if the value has or has not increased.